3 min read

 Debian to Arch migration

-Dracula with a dark blue background for Soundcloud, btop, fastfetch and neovim
+Dracula with a dark blue background for btop, fastfetch, neovim & soundcloud

 I finally decided to try out Arch as I was bored of waiting for the Hyprlock and Hypridle packages to come into Debian Sid, and Hyprland has also been stuck on 0.42 vs 0.49 on Arch.